-Verify all sensitive requests over the phone or in person, and never by email, even if they appear to come from someone known to you, even a Redfin employee.
-Call them using a known phone number.
+Verify all sensitive requests over the phone or in person, never by email, even if they appear to come from someone known to you, especially a Redfin employee.
+Call them using a previously known phone number.
 Don’t use phone numbers or links from an email.

 Ask specific questions of the other party that only they would know like what is their manager’s name or the last time you met them in person.
 After you wire money, call the title company within 4 to 8 hours to confirm they received it at the right account.